astomih/sinen/docs/mkdocs/docs/en-us/lua_api.md

 # Lua API
 ## About call
-Lua scripts placed in the `executable/script` directory are executed in the order they are loaded.
+Lua scripts placed in the `sinen.exe exists directory /script` directory are executed in the order they are loaded.
 ```lua

 -- setup